Adeon18/FYL/README.md

 ## Usage

 The program asks you for the year you want the movies to be, your location(**MUST BE A VALID LOCATION**) and if you want to prioritise speed or precision.
 Speed calculates everything **under 2 minutes** under all circumstances but works with **presition to the country**.
 Precision can work **incredibly long** depending on the amount of data but works with **presition as exact as possible**.
 You also always get the **progress bar** so you can see if the option chosen is right.
+By default it works with only **1000** movies in _short.list_, you can change it to 1500000(_locations.list_) movies in manager.py.

 ```bash
 python FYL_modules/main.py